BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 > Only systems with an Nvidia GPU will display gpu power, usage, and VRAM metrics.

 # 🔥Important🔥
-* Read the User Guide before sending me questions.
+* Read the User Guide.

 ## Download Vector Model
 * In the ```Models Tab``` tab, choose the embedding model you want to download.
-The ```User Guide Tab``` contains information about the various models.
+The ```User Guide``` tab contains more details about the models.

 ## Create a Vector Database
 * In the ```Create Database``` tab, click ```Choose Files``` and select one or more files to add.
 This can be repeated as many times as you wish.
   * Supported documents are: ```.pdf```, ```.docx```, ```.epub```, ```.txt```, ```.html```, ```.enex```, ```.eml```, ```.msg```, ```.csv```, ```.xls```, ```.xlsx```, ```.rtf```, ```.odt```.
-* If you selected any image files, I highly recommend that you adjust the vision model settings within the ```Settings``` tab and testing the settings while processing a single image, which can easily be done within the ```Tools``` tab.
+* If you selected any image files, I highly recommend that you adjust the vision model settings within the ```Settings``` tab and test a particular vision model in the ```Tools``` tab.
   * Supported images are: ```.png```, ```.jpg```, ```.jpeg```, ```.bmp```, ```.gif```, ```.tif```, ```.tiff```
-* 🔥 To add audio files you must transcribe one or more audio files from the ```Tools Tab```.
+* 🔥 To add audio files you must first transcribe them from the ```Tools Tab```.
 The transcriptions will be saved and added when you create the vector database.
   * Supported audio extensions include, but are not limited to: ```.mp3```, ```.wav```, ```.m4a```, ```.ogg```, ```.wma```
-* Click ```Choose Model```.
-* Click 🔥ONCE🔥 on the directory containing the vector model you want to use and then click "OK."
+* Select a vector model from the pulldown menu.
-* In the input box, enter a name for the database you want to create (accepts numbers, lowercase letters, and the characters "-" or "_").
+* Enter a name for the database you want to create.
-* In the ```Settings Tab```, set the chunk size, chunk overlap, and the device you want to use.
+* In the ```Settings``` tab, set the chunk size, chunk overlap, and the device you want to use.
 More information is in the User Guide.
 * Click the ```Create Vector Database``` button.
   * 🔥 MAKE SURE to wait until the command prompt states that the database has been successfully created before proceeding.